Exploiting sales capacity

-An effective backend may release approximately 70% capacity of the salesmen, but this still does not prevent a further level of wastage.
-Research indicates that half of the time an average salesman spends on customer calls is used up for travelling and another two thirds is spent waiting to meet customers.
+An effective backend may release approximately 70% capacity of the salespeople, but this still does not prevent further wastage.
+Research indicates that half of the time an average salesperson spends on customer calls gets used for traveling and another two-thirds are spent waiting to meet customers.
 Since customers tend to be geographically spread, this limitation makes salesmen pick and choose whom to visit.
-They generally meet only those who they believe are most likely to give them an order.
+They generally meet only those whom they believe are most likely to give them an order.
 Many opportunities for building relationships and influencing orders in the company’s favor at pre-bid stages are thus missed in this bargain.

-So in order to use the salesmen’s time better, it may be useful to do an analysis of the customers a company serves and see if they can be serviced effectively without any wasteful travel.
-There are essentially two kinds of customers – repeat customers or existing customers, who have given at least one order and new customers who have to be targeted for business development (for acquiring the customer or increasing share of business).
+So in order to use the salesperson’s time better, it may be useful to analyze the customers a company serves and see if they can be serviced effectively without any wasteful travel.
+There are essentially two kinds of customers – repeat customers or existing customers - who have given at least one order, and new customers who have to be targeted for business development (for acquiring the customer or increasing share of business).

 Repeat customers or existing customers have already demonstrated their conviction in the company’s brand by purchasing from the company.
 Still, maintaining the relationship through continuous contact is important.
-With paucity of time, most sales persons leave out a large dormant customer base from their regular contact schedule.
-But the good news is that since product demos and expert selling skills are not required, a good portion of these interactions can be conducted through a phone beat which can also reach out to a much larger base than what travel can accomplish!
-These phone beats can be done by a separate team which focuses on reaching out to entire customer base in a pre-defined rhythm.
-Travel for physical meetings, then, need to be done by the field sales only when the customer specifically requests for one.
+With a paucity of time, most sales peoples leave out a large dormant customer base from their regular contact schedule.
+But the good news is that since product demos and expert selling skills are not required, a good portion of these interactions can be conducted through a phone beat that can reach a much larger base than what travel can accomplish!
+These phone beats can be done by a separate team that focuses on reaching out to the entire customer base in a pre-defined rhythm.
+Travel for physical meetings, then, needs to be done by the field sales only when the customer specifically requests for one.

 -New customers/new products to existing customers (business development)

-Selling to new customers or a new business development require a much longer time and involve a series of physical meeting/s with the customer.
-This also requires a higher degree of expertise in terms of understanding of the customer requirement, knowledge of the company’s products and selling skills.
-At same time, approaching every new customer requires a cold call.
-The expert salesman however finds cold calls very unpleasant.
+Selling to new customers or a new business development requires a much longer time and involves a series of physical meeting/s with the customer.
+This also requires a higher degree of expertise to understand the customer’s requirements, knowledge of the company’s products, and selling skills.
+At the same time, approaching every new customer requires a cold call.
+The expert salesperson, however, finds cold calls very unpleasant.

-Here again, tasks related to the “cold call” phase – setting up the meetings and making the sales call can be divided.
-Centrally located campaign coordinator/s can develop the database, filter potential opportunities through e-mail or phone interactions and schedule visits for the expert salesmen to woo the customer.
+Here again, tasks related to the ‘cold call’ phase – setting up the meetings and making the sales call can be divided.
+Centrally located campaign coordinator/s can develop the database, filter potential opportunities through e-mail or phone interactions, and schedule visits for the expert salesperson to woo the customer.
 This team can also take care of all the non-sales activities needed to support business development.
-Once a new sale has been finalized, the customer can be handed over to the team servicing repeat customers.
+Once a new sale is finalized, the customer can be handed over to the team servicing repeat customers.

-When internal sales activities are as per process and sales visits are pre-scheduled, there will be a much greater transparency of the sales funnel than it currently exists.
+When internal sales activities are as per process, and sales visits are pre-scheduled, the sales funnel will be a lot more transparent than what it currently is.
 Monitoring of the sales tasks can be done by checking the progress of orders in the funnel.
-Each order can be mapped to be in various stages of the sales funnel with the help of any standard CRM package and if a task is indicated as stuck, help can be provided proactively for speedy issue resolution.
-Effort should be to improve flow from lead generation to billing.
-Increased flow will, over time, reflect as increase in sales.
+Each order can be mapped to be in various stages of the sales funnel with the help of any standard CRM package, and if a task is indicated as stuck, help can be provided proactively for speedy issue resolution.
+Efforts should be made to improve the flow from lead generation to billing.
+Improved flow will, over time, reflect as an increase in sales.

 Changing the paradigm

-At very core of this new paradigm is the theory of constraints approach of taking all possible steps to subordinate to the identified constraint.
+At the very core of this new paradigm is the Theory Of Constraints approach of taking all possible steps to subordinate to the identified constraint.
 This is the only way to ensure maximum usage of the capacity of the constraint.
-The subordination steps involve reorganization of the sales function and an even greater revolution in thought.
-But when multiple people (centralized back end, internal sales teams, field salesmen and business development managers) work together to make sales happen, there will be quantum jump in sales productivity while ensuring improved quality of service.
-Moreover, sales will cease to be a “black box” as it is often considered now and become more transparent.
-Since this model is expected to free up considerable amount of sales capacity, the company may also find itself with surplus salesmen.
-The approach also opens up new possibilities of re-defining and aggregating branch and geographical locations.
+The subordination steps involve reorganizing the sales function and an even greater revolution in thought.
+But when multiple people (centralized back-end, internal sales teams, field salespeople, and business development managers) work together to make the sales happen, there will be a quantum jump in sales productivity while ensuring improved quality of service.
+Moreover, sales will cease to be a ‘black box’ as it is often considered now and become more transparent.
+Since this model is expected to free up a considerable amount of sales capacity, the company may also find itself with surplus salespeople.
+The approach also opens up new possibilities for re-defining and aggregating branch and geographical locations.